Planning inquiries and applications are now online – click here for more information

 Apply for a Development Permit

 If your lot has unique features or circumstances that makes it hard to meet the Land Use Bylaw requirements, you may choose to apply to Council for a Development Variance Permit (DVP).
 Permitted uses and density cannot be varied by a DVP.
-A rezoning application would be required to vary permitted uses or density.
+A rezoning application would be required to vary permitted uses or density (see Land Use Planning for more information on rezoning applications).

 Apply for a Development Variance Permit